veerendra2/prometheus-k8s-monitoring/simple_prometheus_server/README.md

 # Simple Prometheus Server for K8s
-* An old method to deploy Prometheus server on K8s which cAdvisor has deployed manually on every node in cluster
+* An old method to deploy Prometheus server on K8s which cAdvisor has to deploy manually on every node in cluster

 ## How to launch as pods in K8s
 1. Get Username, Password and K8s API server IP from `~./kube/config`